The ancestors of the Pomeranian were sled dogs.

 The teacup Pomeranian is much smaller.
 Any Pomeranian under 3 lbs. is not technically recognized by the AKC, since they are a teacup spitz.

 Pomeranians are fairly healthy, but they can be prone to certain health conditions.
 The most common issue is the luxating patella, which is the dislocation of the kneecap.
-If the dog starts to only walk on three of his legs, that’s a good sign of this problem.
+If the dog starts to walk on only three legs, that’s a good sign of this problem.

 Tracheal collapse is common as well, preventing the dog from breathing properly.
 If this issue occurs, veterinarians can treat it with corticosteroids and cough suppressants.
 This issue is more common in dogs that are obese.